NVIDIA-AI-IOT/deepstream-retail-analytics/README.md

 * We use a custom message converter.
 The shared library file is located [here](nvmsgconv/libnvds_msgconv.so).

-# Build
+# Build for x86 dGPU system

 Run the following commands from project root

-Modify the below command with the cuda version installed in the docker container
+Modify the below command with the cuda version installed in the docker container.
+To check the CUDA version inside the docker container you can use `nvcc --version` command.

 ```bash
 export CUDA_VER=<cuda_version>